,

 How to Use: Harvest the small flowers and leaves any time in the summer.
 Use fresh or dried flowers and leaves for tea.
 About 1 teaspoon per cup of tea.
 Use fresh flowers and leaves in salads

-Life cycle: Annual (it is a short-lived perennial, so we will list it as an annual)
+Life cycle: Annual (a short-lived perennial, so we will list it as an annual)

 Usable Parts: Flowers, Leaves (dried, fresh)